 Colette’s Claudine novels, stricken with Willy’s title, were enormously popular and considered erotic for the time.
 The film, too, employs its own eroticism as both Willy and Colette engage in their extramarital affairs (once with the same woman).
 Colette, also, has a strong relationship with Mathilde de Morny (Denise Gough), who self-identifies as a man.
 It’s a strongly liberal group of characters within upper-class society, which, despite showing very little public scandal, is always exciting to watch.

 Keira Knightley and Dominic West deliver fantastic performances

 Colette does drag on in its third act, mumbling for too long before reaching the inevitable speech towards the end.
 It’s a story that could have been told in an hour and a half, but settles for 111 minutes.
-Westmoreland, Lenkiewicz, and Glatzer also straddle the line between plot and character too often, but the liveliness of the characters and the dazzling sensuality that breathes out of them is certain to jolt more than a few hearts in the audience.
+Westmoreland, Lenkiewicz, and Glatzer also straddle the line between plot and character too often, but the liveliness of the characters and the dazzling sensuality emanates from them is certain to jolt more than a few hearts in the audience.

 |What||Colette film review|